 As-salamu alaikum, gourmets!
 Today, preparing for the most delicious dish of the peoples of Central Asia is a Laghman.
 Initially, it is believed that the history of the dish goes back to Uyguria, East Turkestan, and now it is the territory of China.
 In general, the dish was invented by the Uighur people, an ancient Turkic-speaking people, settled landowners, fishermen and hunters.
 Since 1949, East Turkestan has become part of China.
+We will prepare the Laghman itself a little later, today we are preparing noodle Laghman.

 How to cook noodle Laghman?